Foula: 20th century

 Professor Ian Holbourn purchased Foula around 1900, becoming its last laird.
-He described the disaster of 8 September 1914, when the White Star Line RMS Oceanic hit the Shaalds o' Foula, becoming a wreck within two weeks.
-Holbourn's remarkable luck with steamship travel held through the following May, when he embarked upon the RMS Lusitania (he survived its sinking).
+He described the disaster of 8 September 1914, when the armed merchant cruiser HMS Oceanic, formerly a White Star liner, wrecked on the Shaalds o' Foula.
+Holbourn embarked upon the RMS Lusitania in May 1915 and survived its sinking.

 The professor's grandson, Robert Holbourn, a naval architect, acted as the island's "Peat Marshal" for many years.
 Peat is a valuable and scarce resource for heat and fuel in Shetland.
 Its cutting requires skill, taking several years to master.
-The most able islanders become known as the 'Cutters' and, in the spirit of a long-standing Foula tradition, all able-bodied men are now and then "bid to the banks" of women who "didn't have a cutter in the house".
+The most able islanders become known as the 'cutters' and, in the spirit of a long-standing Foula tradition, all able-bodied men are now and then "bid to the banks" of women who "didn't have a cutter in the house".

-Simon Martin, who stayed in Foula for five years during his prolonged claim upon the wrecked Oceanic, describes the island as follows:
+Simon Martin, who stayed in Foula for five years in the 1970s while salvaging metal from Oceanic, describes the island as follows:

 A lighthouse at the southern tip of the island was built in 1986.
 Originally powered by acetylene gas, it has been converted to solar and wind power.

 Culture and the arts

 Religion

-Many inhabitants of Foula attend a Presbyterian parish known as Foula Kirk or Baxter Chapel that is part of the Church of Scotland.
-It is made of grey-coloured stone and is situated "on the tail of 7 Hamnafield".
+Many inhabitants of Foula attend the Presbyterian Kirk, also known as Baxter Chapel, that is part of the Church of Scotland.
+It is built of grey stone and is situated "on the tail of 7 Hamnafield".